siherrmann/validator/README.md

 ## Creating a new version

 To create a new tagged version run eg. `git tag v0.1.3`.
 To push and publish it run eg. `git push origin v0.1.3`.
+You can get the latest tags with `git log $(git describe --tags)`.